camunda-community-hub/zeebe-test-container/README.md

   tests
   which need to run on the local job should be annotated with `@DisabledIfTestcontainersCloud`.

+One important thing to note is that we package and copy the debug exporter into the core module during the build process.
+This means that any tests which relies on the debug exporter being accessible has to be an integration test run by failsafe (i.e. test files ending with `IT`).

 ## Code style

 The project uses Spotless to apply consistent formatting and licensing to all project files.
 By